 Belly fat: America’s Enemy #1.
-By my rough calculations, there are 1 in 100 lucky people that don’t have…
+By my rough calculations, 1 in 100 lucky people don’t have unwanted, stubborn belly…

 Many times I have been told by women that walking into the gym can be intimidating.
 Those that do venture into the gym primarily stick to the cardio floor and machines.
 I personally would walk into the gym, swipe my card, and head right upstairs to the elliptical.
 These days I would rather spend my time with the barbells and gym bros.
 This change didn’t happen over night over the years I found ways to feel confident on the gym floor and I wanted to share those with you.

 These are the rules I follow to be a boss bitch in the gym.